NBAlexis/ColorNetwork/README.md

 # ColorNetwork
-Tensor network for lattice gauge theory
+Maybe a TN for lattice gauge theory